Japan PM says government will consider state of emergency for Tokyo area

 ($1 = 102.9800 yen)

-Reporting by Chang-Ran Kim, Tetsushi Kajimoto, Elaine Lies, Daniel Leussink; Writing by Chang-Ran Kim; Editing by Tom Hogue and Gerry Doyle
+Reporting by Chang-Ran Kim, Tetsushi Kajimoto, Elaine Lies and Daniel Leussink; Writing by Chang-Ran Kim; Editing Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.